Avraham Lanir: Air Force Career

-Capture and Death
+Capture and death

-During the Yom Kippur War, on October 13, 1973, around 11 A.M., Lanir was launched for an interception mission deep in Syrian territory.
+During the Yom Kippur War, on October 13, 1973, around 11 A.M., Lanir took off for an interception mission deep in Syrian territory.
 He was most probably not present at the squadron's morning briefing, and was not aware of the location of the mobile missile batteries that the Syrians placed during the night.

 On his way back to Israel, Lanir and his deputy were caught in a missile ambush.
 Lanir's Mirage was hit in the rear by an SA-3 surface-to-air missile and began to burn.
 Lanir managed to steer his damaged plane westward until he had to abandon it over Israeli territory.
 Unfortunately, a strong westerly wind swept the parachute towards the Syrian forces.

 Lanir arrived safely on the ground in the area of Mazraat Beit Jinn.
 Israeli armored soldiers from the 188th Armored Brigade saw him parachute but mistakenly thought he was a MiG pilot.
 Several minutes later, the commander of the rescue unit, Eliezer Cohen, contacted the armor brigade in the sector, who quickly sent several tanks to rescue Lanir.

 Lanir detached himself from the parachute and started running towards the Israeli armor.
 The Syrians, who wanted to stop Lanir's run, fired several artillery shells at him.
 As the minutes passed, Syrian commandos managed to surround Lanir.
 Lanir was seen being lifted off the ground and put into a Syrian Armoured Personnel Carrier, which sped away to the east.

 When news of Lanir's capture became known, great concern was expressed in the IDF and Israel's political leadership.
 Their fear grew because, contrary to the Syrian custom of showing captured Israeli pilots on television, Lanir was not seen in public.
 According to the testimony of Prof. Yuval Ne'eman, Prime Minister Golda Meir told Henry Kissinger that the Israeli government was willing to give up the Hermon peak in exchange for 28 Israeli pilots (and Lanir among them) who were captured by Syria.
 The need to rescue Lanir from his captors was critical.

+Lanir's body was returned to Israel in 1974, with signs of torture.
+As he had been spotted walking when captured by the Syrians and Israeli POWs who had previously returned from Syria reported that he had been alive for at least a month after his capture, it was assumed that he had died as a result of torture.